ToyKeeper/web-archiver/README.md

   * **stdin**: You can also just paste URLs into the terminal where the server is running. hit Enter, and it'll queue them up for archival.

+### Caveats

+This archiver uses wget to save data, and wget has some limitations:

+  * Does not have access to your browser's cookies or sessions or anything like that, so it can't get copies of pages which are private or require you to be logged in.
+  * No javascript or media plugins.

+So...
+This is not useful for saving data from Facebook, Gmail, YouTube videos, Google Docs, Discord, etc.  What it saves may be very different than what you saw in your browser.

+However, it works well for things like newspaper articles, forum threads, images, and "Web 1.0" style sites in general.

 ## Clients

 One client is needed per browser per host.